If You Do These 15 Things, It’s No Wonder People See You as Emotionless

 Unsplash

 Whenever a conversation veers towards emotions or personal experiences, you find a way to change the subject or excuse yourself.
 You’d rather discuss the intricacies of quantum physics than talk about how you’re feeling.
-This avoidance of emotional topics can make it seem like you’re uncomfortable with emotions in general, leading people to perceive you as emotionally distant.
+Going out of your way to avoid any emotional topics can make it seem like you’re uncomfortable with emotions in general, leading people to perceive you as emotionally distant.

 6. You don’t celebrate or commiserate.